Experienced business travellers reveal their favourite travel tips

 Make your life easier and sign up for a miles tracking site like AwardWallet.
 It's a one-stop shop for tracking miles from all of your accounts, including your passwords for each.

-'Try to keep them in the same airline family like OneWorld (American), SkyTeam (Delta) or Star Alliance (United),' suggests Suzanne Garber, an entrepreneur and former chief networking officer at International SOS.
+'Try to keep them in the same airline family like OneWorld (American), SkyTeam (Delta) or Star Alliance (UnitedContinental),' suggests Suzanne Garber, Chief Networking Officer at International SOS.

 'Make sure you check international airlines to ensure your primary airline will gain the miles from flights on international carriers.
 Many of the perks afforded on your primary carrier will transfer over to these international carriers.
 In many cases, international carriers will actually treat you better than domestic US airlines in terms of free baggage, upgrade or access to their executive lounges.
 Almost all international carriers offer free meals and alcoholic beverages on their flights.'